rfiestas/audio_visualization/README.md

 Description
 -------
+A Realtime Audio Visualization using a Raspberrypi + Sense HAT and a USB microphone.
 On this script i use a USB microphone to get the audio, then calculate volume and represent in the 8 x 8 RGB LED matrix,

 The [Sense Hat](https://www.raspberrypi.org/documentation/hardware/sense-hat/) is an add-on board for [Raspberry Pi](https://www.raspberrypi.org/), made especially for the Astro Pi mission.